 Haslett is a medium-sized town located in the state of Michigan.
 With a population of 20,210 people and three constituent neighborhoods, Haslett is the 70th largest community in Michigan.

-Haslett is a decidedly white-collar town, with fully 89.92% of the workforce employed in white-collar jobs, well above the national average.
+Haslett is a decidedly white-collar town, with fully 89.33% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Haslett is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Haslett who work in office and administrative support (12.66%), teaching (12.62%), and sales jobs (11.51%).
+There are especially a lot of people living in Haslett who work in teaching (12.34%), office and administrative support (12.25%), and management occupations (10.34%).

 Also of interest is that Haslett has more people living here who work in computers and math than 95% of the places in the US.

 Haslett is a somewhat ethnically-diverse town.
 The people who call Haslett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haslett residents report their race to be White, followed by Asian.
-Important ancestries of people in Haslett include Irish, English, Polish, and French .
+Important ancestries of people in Haslett include German, Irish, English, Polish, and Italian.

 The most common language spoken in Haslett is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Langs. of India.